 - After Windows 10 has installed all the drivers, restart your computer.

 - Find your currently installed driver, it should be called Standard SATA AHCI Controller, and right click it.
-Choose Update Driver Software.
+Choose Update driver.

 - If everything goes well, your drivers should be updated and you just need to restart your computer to complete the process.